- SAP has cut off its customers’ options by restricting S/4HANA to HANA.

 “R/3 avoided database specific features like stored procedures.
 This allowed customer database portability choices.
 In fact, that was SAP’s rallying cry for over two decades.
 But with S/4, SAP is reversing direction and is moving logic from he application layer into the HANA database.
 Dr. Plattner defended the move as a way to simplify the code.
 In a comment to a blog post he said, “That R/3 didn’t use stored procedures is true.
 The ERP version of the suite on HANA not only dropped the transactionally maintained aggregates and all redundant materialized views, but heavily uses stored procedures and other libraries of the HANA platform.
 The application code is being simplified dramatically.
 The transactional performance increases accordingly.”

-This is unknown to many but is a serious step back for databases, which have for some time have enjoyed application independence for some time.
-The application interacts with the database with a common language, called SQL.
+This is unknown to many but is a serious step back for databases, which have, for some time, have enjoyed application independence for some time.
+The application interacts with the database with a common language called SQL.
 SAP is proposing that while its applications will use the common language now, it is changing the standards on what databases it will certify.

 Should SAP be Deciding The Database Customers Purchase for SAP Applications?

 But, is this for SAP to decide?
 SAP may propose that its applications will run better on its HANA database than on a competitor’s database.
 And a competitor database may feel free to claim the opposite.
-SAP’s position on HANA database, which has softened recently brings up the question of whether SAP has the right to decide for customers what database they should be using.
+SAP’s position on the HANA database, which has softened recently, brings up the question of whether SAP has the right to decide for customers what database they should be using.
 If so, could say a database provider like Oracle does the opposite.

 This is an exciting repositioning of the question.
 It highlights the fact that vendors should not be prescribing to customers what they run with the application or database they are selling.

 HANA as a Database to Beat All Competitors